-When the portfolio is completed (including the successfully defended dissertation) the participant writes the final synthesis paper.
+When the portfolio is completed (including the successfully defended dissertation), the participant writes the final synthesis paper.
 The synthesis paper is the written part of the comprehensive summative evaluation of the portfolio.
 The synthesis paper has to be submitted at the latest with the portfolio itself, but never later than 14 days before the scheduled portfolio presentation.
 It is usually some 20 pages long.

 A synthesis paper is not an academic treatise but a critical reflection in the light of the core values of the Leadership Program which summarizes a participant's journey as he or she developed the required competencies.
+The synthesis paper is an attempt to integrate the competencies into a unique whole that captures conceptually what leadership means.
 In this way it becomes the counterpart to the participant's vision statement first developed in the IDP.
-Vision statement and synthesis paper represent the two bookends of the Leadership Program.
-Thus the synthesis paper is an attempt to integrate the competencies into a unique whole that captures conceptually what leadership means.
+The vision statement and synthesis paper represent the two bookends of the Leadership Program.
+Thus, the synthesis paper is an opportunity for the participant to show evidence of personal and professional growth in the program.

-When it is approved by the Program Team (advisor and second faculty member) of the participant the request for a date for the portfolio presentation is submitted to the Leadership Program faculty.
+When the synthesis paper is approved by the participant's Program Team (advisor and second faculty member), the request for a date for the portfolio presentation is submitted to the Leadership Program faculty.